MShia/ImPACT-Normative/README.md

 ### Tolerance Limits Calculation

-The dashboard uses advanced statistical methods for threshold determination:
+The dashboard uses existing statistical methods for threshold determination: using Statesmodels and other libraries, see the requirement.txt libraries for more information

 ```python
 # Outer and Inner Tolerance Limits using beta distributions